RetroReversing/retroReversing/categories/consoles/GameBoy.md

 In August 2016 the website KZone started a full disassembly of the classic Game Boy game Link's Awakening, along the way they have written some excellent in-depth articles about how the game works.
 Check it out!

 {% include link-to-other-site.html url="https://kemenaran.winosx.com/posts/category-disassembling-links-awakening/" description="Find out how Zelda Link's Awakening for Game Boy works at KZone!" image="https://kemenaran.winosx.com/images/zelda-links-awakening-sfx/LADX-move.gif" title="Disassembling Link’s Awakening"  %}

 ---
+# Game Boy Development

+## Game Boy Development Kit Hardware
+{% include link-to-other-post.html post="/gameboy-development-kit-hardware/" description="For more information about the development hardware used for Game Boy projects check out this post." %}

+## Game Boy Software Development Kit
+{% include link-to-other-post.html post="/official-gameboy-software-dev-kit/" description="For more information about the SDK used to make Game Boy games check out this post." %}

+---
 # Source Code